-Sociology is a scientific study of human behaviour, how it was created, organised and developed, and what it may be like in the future.
-It is a social science, and uses methods of critical analysis and empirical investigation, which allows students to understand people as they change, and adapt to order and disorder.
+Sociology is a scientific study of human behaviour, how it’s created, organised and developed, and what it may be like in the future.
+It is a social science and uses methods of critical analysis and empirical investigation, which allows students to understand people as they change, and adapt to order and disorder.

-Universities do not tend to ask for specific subjects, but will look favourably upon the social sciences, and other humanities subjects.
-Grade requirements will vary dependent on the institution, some may ask for CDD, whilst others will prefer ABB.
+Universities do not tend to ask for specific subjects but will look favourably upon the social sciences, and other humanities subjects.
+Grade requirements will vary dependent on the institution, some may ask for CDD, while others will prefer ABB – Russell Group Universities will usually have higher entry requirements.

 Students are advised to check with their chosen universities and degree programmes to ensure they understand what they need to gain admission in terms of UCAS tariff points.

-The majority of sociology degrees will last three years, and although some institutions will offer a degree that will last four years – that will incorporate a placement year, or a year abroad – the structure will remain the same.
+The majority of sociology degrees will last three years, and although some institutions will offer a degree that will last four years – that will incorporate a placement year (Learn more – What if my course has a placement), or a year abroad – the structure will remain the same.
 Most universities will also offer a combined degree course that will join sociology with similar subjects, such as law, psychology or criminology, as well as many others.

-This type of degree is a predominantly academic approach towards studying society, as proposed to social work, which tends to be more hands on in nature.
-Most lessons will take place in a classroom setting, and learning will be reinforced through seminars, tutorials and group discussions.
-Students will likely cover a broad range of methods and theories in the first year, to establish a strong foundation of insight into the subject area.
-After this, students will be able to choose their modules and to specialise their studies towards an area that interests them.
+This type of degree is a predominantly academic approach towards studying society, as proposed in social work, which tends to be more hands-on in nature.
+Most lessons will take place in a classroom setting, and learning is reinforced through seminars, tutorials and group discussions.
+Students will likely cover a broad range of methods and theories in the first year, to establish a foundation of insight into the subject area.
+After this, students will be able to choose their modules and to specialise their studies towards an area that interests them, which is why it’s important that students chose the right university and course.
 Candidates may have the chance to study, the sociology of racism, violence, social harm, social theory and media.

 There are many degrees available, as a Bachelors of Arts (BA), and these include, social policy and sociology, social anthropology, communications, media and sociology, and sociology and South Asian studies.